 Picnic at Hanging Rock: All the best Australian flicks to stream right now

-In what is said to be the largest ever deal for an Australian show, Amazon Prime acquired Foxtel’s new mini-series Picnic at Hanging Rock, which will premiere on the streaming giant tomorrow (May 25).
+In what was said to be the largest-ever deal for an Australian show, Amazon Prime acquired Foxtel’s new miniseries Picnic at Hanging Rock last year.
 Starring Natalie Dormer (Game of Thrones) as an English principal at a girls’ school in rural Victoria, the show is a TV adaptation of Joan Lindsay’s best-selling novel and Peter Weir’s 1975 movie of the same name.
 It’s set to be a thrilling and mysterious retelling of the narrative about the disappearance of three pupils and a teacher on Valentine’s Day in 1900.

-As you ready yourself for a trip down under, here’s a ranking of ten of the best Australian movies you can stream right now.
-Strewth mate, you’d better get cracking if you want to watch all these before Picnic at Hanging Rock drops!
+Meanwhile, here’s a ranking of ten of the best Australian movies you can stream right now.

 An Australian-Irish suspense melodrama, Strangerland has a strong cast comprising Hugo Weaving (The Matrix), Joseph Fiennes (Shakespeare in Love), and Australia’s sweetheart Nicole Kidman (Big Little Lies).
 While the plot might be leaning towards to predictable side, it’s still a gripping tale about a family whose dull life in a rural outback town is rocked after their two teenage children disappear into the desert.